-Based upon experience elsewhere, the introduction of '1⁄2 grown' or 'wild' oyster or mussel seed stock into aquaculture plots (both within and proximate to the SAC) from outside of Ireland does pose a clear risk of establishment of non-native species in the SAC.
+Based upon experience elsewhere, the introduction of $\frac{1}{2}$ grown' or 'wild' oyster or mussel seed stock into aquaculture plots (both within and proximate to the SAC) from outside of Ireland does pose a clear risk of establishment of non-native species in the SAC.
 In order to mitigate the risk of introduction of alien species into the SAC as a result of aquaculture activities all movement of stock in and out of the Castlemaine Harbour SAC should adhere to relevant legislation and follow best practice guidelines (e.g. http://invasivespeciesireland.com/cops/aquaculture/).

-The result of the proposed increase in oyster cultivation from 1.54% and 2% coverage of Habitats 1130 and 1140 to 31.26% and 34.69 %, respectively, will likely increase the standing stock biomass of this species in the SAC.
-This increase is considered substantial and the impact of this quantity of oysters on the seston (living and non-living matter in water) levels in the system is likely to be considerable.
-The indirect impact of reduced plankton levels may have an impact on the constituent communities associated with the habitats in terms of a reduction in secondary production.
-On the basis of the proposed increase in spatial area of licensing (applications), the risk of seston depletion and impact on carrying capacity of the system, however, cannot be discounted.
+The result of the proposed increase in oyster cultivation from 1.51% and 1.95% coverage of Habitats 1130 and 1140 to 2.78% and 3.52%, respectively, will not significantly increase the standing stock biomass of this culture species in the SAC.
+Therefore, the risk of seston depletion and impact on carrying capacity of the system can be discounted.

-The current permitted levels of mussel seed dredging and cockle dredging either individually or incombination with aquaculture activities exceed the spatial overlap threshold (15%) for significant adverse impacts of on three estuarine (1130) constituent community types (Intertidal sand with Nephtys cirrosa community, Fine to muddy fine sand with Polychaetes community complex, Mixed sediment community complex) and one mud and sandflat (1140) constituent type (Intertidal sand with Nephtys cirrosa community).
-Further licensing of mussel aquaculture activities in these community types should be carefully considered.
+The current permitted levels of mussel seed dredging and cockle dredging either individually or incombination with aquaculture activities exceed the spatial overlap threshold (15%) for significant adverse impacts on two estuarine (1130) constituent community types (Intertidal sand with Nephtys cirrosa community and Mixed sediment community complex) and one mud and sandflat (1140) constituent type (Intertidal sand with Nephtys cirrosa community).